-Sincerely,

-Registrars of Voters
+Sincerely, Registrars of Voters

-75' RESTRICTED AREA - Solicitation and advertisement, in behalf of any question being voted on at such referendum, is prohibited within a radius of 75 feet from any outside entrance in use as an entry to the polling place.
-In addition, at least 20 minutes before the polls open, the moderator should post signs defining the 75' area. (§ 9-236)
+75' RESTRICTED AREA - Solicitation and advertisement on behalf of any question being voted on at a referendum is prohibited within a radius of 75 feet from any outside entrance in use as an entry to the polling place.
+In addition, at least 20 minutes before the polls open, the moderator shall post signs defining the 75' area. (§ 9-236)